Meal Prep: 7 Tips for Beginners

 Meal prepping is trending now.
 And why shouldn’t it be when a home-cooked meal is better than a burger on the go?

 The main arguments in favor of meal prepping:

-- True to the motto “abs are made in the kitchen,” homemade meals are more balanced and tend to contain fewer calories.
-You know exactly what you are putting into your body and this helps you to reach your goal weight faster.
+- True to the motto “abs are made in the kitchen,” homemade meals are more balanced and healthier.
+You know exactly what you are putting into your body.

 - It saves you time during the week.

 - Prepping meals is cheaper than eating out.

 - You are prepared to fight cravings with healthy snacks.

 - Many people find cooking relaxing and a good chance to unwind.